Murder of Vera Page: Rush's testimony

-No specific eyewitness accounts existed to place Rush in Vera's company on the day of her death, and no chemist could recall having sold bandages of the type discovered upon Vera's body to Rush.
-Furthermore, the coal shed in which police alleged Vera had likely been murdered and/or her body stored before being disposed of at 89 Addison Road had been vacated five days before her murder.
-The previous owner, Thomas O'Connor, said he had taken the door's padlock with him.
+Although Rush did occasionally contradict himself throughout his testimony—particularly when questioned as to his recognizing Vera and his previous social interactions with her—no specific eyewitness accounts existed to place Rush in Vera's company on the day of her death, and extensive police inquiries at every chemist's shop in West London had failed to produce any individual who could recall having sold bandages of the type discovered upon Vera's body to Rush or his wife.
+Furthermore, the coal shed in which police alleged Vera had likely been murdered and/or her body stored before being disposed of at Addison Road had been vacated five days before her murder.
+(The coal shed's previous owner, Thomas O'Connor, testified at the inquest that he had taken the door's padlock with him.)